 This 10-card insert set is printed on clear plastic instead of traditional cardboard.
-The cut and dry simple design reminds me of how the hobby once was a memorabilia fad free market.
+The cut and dry simple design reminds me of how the hobby once was a memorabilia fad-free market.
 Each of the two variations are stamped with foil to signify which version they are: Silver or Gold.
 Additionally, these cards, although look somewhat identical differ in that the Silver parallel hosts the card number on the back while the Gold features the number on the front.
-In this case, Greg Maddux is #8 of 10 in the set.
-The Silver is serial #d to 10,000 and the Gold to 5,000.
-Still considered rare by 90’s standards and insertion ratio comparisons.
+The Silver is serial numbered to 10,000 and the Gold to 5,000.
+These are still considered rare by 1990s standards and insertion ratio comparisons.
 If you haven’t seen these guys in a while, do yourself and your collection a favor and grab one up.
 They are gorgeous and classic.
 Classic’s may be overshadowed by new trends and hobby fads but they never die.

-Many years later, with the development of eBay, I’ve been able to secure a few examples from this legendary release from ’94 Studio.
+Many years later, with the development of eBay, I’ve been able to secure a few examples from this legendary release from 1994 Studio.
 Depicted here are examples of each of the available parallels from this set.
-The silver and more scarce gold parallel.
+The Silver and more scarce Gold parallel.
 They are gorgeous but tough to obtain if hoping to pull one from packs.
 The breakdown is as follows:

 - 1994 Studio Box = $12-$15